 Please request materials two weeks in advance.
 Allow time to preview materials before use.
 Some materials are not appropriate for children.

 Obtaining and Returning Materials

-- Educator elects to pick up and drop off materials at the museum during open hours
+- Members and educators may pick up and drop off materials at the museum during open hours